Speaker embeddings by modeling channel-wise correlations: Acknowledgements

 \section{Acknowledgements}

 The work was supported by Czech National Science Foundation (GACR) project ``NEUREM'' No. 19-26934X, and European Union’s Horizon 2020 project No. 833635 ROXANNE.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101007666 / ESPERANTO / H2020-MSCA-RISE-2020.
+The authors do not see any significant ethical or privacy concerns that would prevent the processing of the data used in the study.
+The datasets do contain personal data, and these are processed in compliance with the GDPR and national law.